AFL (video game series): Kevin Sheedy AFL Coach 2002

 It was the first AFL video game to be developed by IR Gurus.
 The game was released as a PC only game.
-In the game you assume the role of an AFL Coach, you tell your players commands such as the type of play you want them to play (attacking, defensive, Normal) and when to interchange.
+The player assumes the role of an AFL Coach and issues commands such as the type of play the team should play (attacking, defensive, Normal) and when to interchange.
 It sold well for a "then" IR Gurus game but not too well on the market.